vipulnaik/diet-exercise-health/notes/2023-07-29-hand-gripper-exercise.md

 each hand separately.
 5 is about what I can reasonably do right now.
 I'm hoping to increase it gradually to a larger amount, like 10 seconds.

+## Update on 2024-05-07

+As of now, I am generally able to keep the 100 lb hand gripper closed in either hand for at least 10 seconds, and occasionally going up to 20 seconds, albeit with slight quivers (where it opens up a little bit and I immediately close it back, in well under a second).
+For the 150 lb, with my right hand, I am able to keep it closd for about 3-5 seconds.